nokotamustang/Python3DEngines/README.md

 ### mgl/simple_scene - Combining simple features

-The basic example use ModernGL following this tutorial from 'Coder Space': <https://www.youtube.com/watch?app=desktop&v=eJDIsFJN4OQ>.
-I've expanded on this adding more features, see below for the examples.
+The main objective is to show how to reuse assets and resources in ModernGL.
+The class structure and caching of resources is important to reduce memory usage and improve rendering performance.

 ![Screenshots](./screenshots/mgl_scene.PNG)

 Using textured cubes, shader programs, skybox, lighting and shadows.
 This is the same as the original example from the tutorial, but refactored and I've added some object culling.

 This project is useful to highlight reuse of assets and resources in ModernGL.
 So the class structure and caching of resources is important to reduce memory usage and improve rendering performance.

+The basic example use ModernGL following this tutorial from 'Coder Space': <https://www.youtube.com/watch?app=desktop&v=eJDIsFJN4OQ>.

 ### mgl/pbr - Physically based rendering + Shadows